-Since 2014, the IPHC has been sampling expansion FISS stations in one or two IPHC Regulatory Areas each year (Figure 3).
+Since 2014, the IPHC has been sampling expansion stations in one or two IPHC Regulatory Areas each year (Figure 3).
 Commercial fishery data and other sources have shown the presence of Pacific halibut down to depths of 732 m (400 fm) and in waters shallower than 37 m (20 fm).
-The IPHC has been undertaking a sequence of expansions since 2014 (following a 2011 pilot), with FISS stations added to the standard grid to cover habitat not previously sampled.
+Further, most IPHC Regulatory Areas have substantial gaps in station coverage within the standard 37-503 m depth range.
+The incomplete coverage of Pacific halibut habitat by the FISS could potentially lead to biased estimates of the weight per unit effort (WPUE) and numbers per unit effort (NPUE) used in the density indices for stock assessment modelling and for stock distribution estimation.
+For this reason, the IPHC has been undertaking a sequence of expansions since 2014 (following a 2011 pilot), with stations added to the standard grid to cover habitat not previously sampled.